 The Microsoft Surface Book 3 is the newest and most powerful entry to the extensive Surface line.
 It’s a true 2-in-1 in that you can press a button to completely detach the screen from the keyboard.
 Microsoft has gone all-out in crafting a premium experience as well, but it comes at a bit of a cost.

 The cost isn’t a sacrifice in hardware, the laptop itself is just rather pricey.
-It’s available in 13.5 and 15-inch versions and you can boost the specs all the way up to 32GB of RAM and a whopping 2TB of storage.
-The Surface Book 3 truly aims to compete with some of the most advanced laptops on the market, and the unique hinge design helps it to stand out from the crowd.
+It’s available in 13.5 and 15-inch versions, and you can boost the specs all the way up to 32GB of RAM and a whopping 2TB of storage.
+The Surface Book 3 truly aims to compete with some of the most advanced laptops on the market, and the unique hinge design helps it stand out from the crowd.